supaglue-labs/supaglue/docs/docs/intro.md

 ## Integration patterns

-Supaglue provides 3 high-level patterns for building your product integration.
-These can be used independently or in combination:
+Supaglue provides 2 ways for building your product integration.
+These can be used independently or together:

-- **[Managed syncs](./integration-patterns/managed-syncs)** – sync data from your customers' SaaS tools into your application on a schedule.
+- **[Managed syncs](./integration-patterns/managed-syncs)** – sync data from your customers' SaaS tools into your application on a schedule, or on-demand.
 - **[Unified API](./integration-patterns/unified-api)** – read and write to multiple third-party providers with a single API.
-- **[Actions API](./integration-patterns/actions-api)** – read and write to provider-scoped APIs that range from basic CRUD operations to complex actions.
-- **[Real-time events](./integration-patterns/real-time-events)** – subscribe to real-time changes in your customers' SaaS tools as a webhook.

 ## Use cases

-- **Lead scoring** - sync CRM records into your application to power your proprietary rules and AI/ML models.
+- **Lead scoring** - sync CRM records into your application to power your AI/ML models.
-- **CRM enrichment** - log emails, tasks, and product usage metrics to your customers' CRM and sales engagement tools.
+- **CRM enrichment** - create or update contacts, accounts, tasks, and metrics in your customers' CRM and sales engagement tools.
-- **Workflow automation** triggers real-time customer-facing notifications and workflows based on changes in their SaaS tools.
+- **Workflow automation** add prospects to email sequences in sales engagement tools.

 ## How it works